Careers at Hillbrook

 Our campuses (JK - 8 in Los Gatos, and Upper School in Downtown San Jose) are located in the heart of Silicon Valley, 25 minutes from Stanford University, 30 minutes from Santa Cruz, and one hour from San Francisco.
 The Bay Area is home to world-class universities, museums and restaurants, many farmers' markets and wineries, and outstanding outdoor opportunities for biking, hiking, and surfing.

 Salaries are competitive.
-Benefits include full medical, dental, and vision coverage; ample retirement planning with TIAA-CREF; a generous holiday schedule; access to the latest state-of-the-art education technology; and a strong commitment to professional development.
+Benefits include full medical, dental, and vision coverage; ample retirement planning with ISGRP; a generous holiday schedule; access to the latest state-of-the-art education technology; and a strong commitment to professional development.

 Hillbrook is an equal opportunity employer, and we value a diverse workforce and an inclusive culture.
 We encourages applications from all qualified individuals without regard to race, color, religion, gender, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship, disability, and veteran status.
 For a more complete look at our Diversity, Equity, and Inclusion policy and Statement of Inclusivity, please click here.